Alexyazdani/PRBS-Automation-API/README.md

   Fetch BER statistics, ie, error counts, timestamps, and lock status.  output in a stout format.

 6. GetDomPower() -
-  Fetch the power from the Digital Optical Monitor
+  Fetch the power from the Digital Optical Monitor.